Stages of vulval cancer

 VIN 1 (low grade VIN) is generally a mild abnormality and usually goes away by itself.
 This is no longer classified as VIN as there is no clear evidence that there is a link with it and vulval cancer.

 Doctors now group VIN 2 and 3 (high grade VIN) together to form the usual type VIN category.
 You usually have treatment for this as there is a risk that the abnormal cells may develop into cancer over time.
 But this risk is low.
-VIN 3 is also known as stage 0 or carcinoma in situ (CIS).
+VIN 3 also used to be known as stage 0 or carcinoma in situ (CIS).
+But these days, stage 0 is no longer included in the FIGO staging system as it is not an invasive cancer.
 There is some debate between doctors as to which is the best classification to use for VIN, and so your doctor may still talk about VIN 1, 2 or 3.

 Differentiated VIN is much less common and tends to occur in women between 50 to 60 years of age.
 It is not linked to HPV infection, but is commonly found in women who have a vulval condition called lichen sclerosus.
 Lichen sclerosus is inflammation of the vulval skin.
 Differentiated VIN has a higher risk of developing into cancer than usual type VIN.
 You can read about treatments for VIN in the vulval cancer treatment section.